-Incorporated as a non-profit organisation, the National Pioneer Women’s Hall of Fame acknowledges the considerable and ongoing support received from the Northern Territory Government, the Federal Government, Tourism NT and many thousands of hours of work by dedicated volunteers.
+Incorporated as a non-Government not for profit organisation, the Women’s Museum of Australia acknowledges the considerable and ongoing support received from the Northern Territory Government, Federal Government, Tourism NT, local and national sponsors and many thousands of hours of work by dedicated volunteers.

-The need for such a facility in Alice Springs to satisfy the interests of tourists to Central Australia who wish to learn more about “pioneer life” in outback regions”.
+The need for such a facility in Alice Springs was to satisfy the interests of tourists to Central Australia who wish to learn more about pioneer life in outback regions.

 These objectives were further articulated in the first meeting under the newly established committee, held in Alice Springs on 17 February 1993:

 “In the first instance, my whole object was to establish a venture to commemorate and preserve the stories, history, of the women who pioneered paths with or without men.
 Therefore a “Hall” was envisaged so that this memorabilia could be housed and displayed, that later generations may know and understand some of the “blood, sweat and tears” that went into putting down the paths they now tread…”

 The National Pioneer Women’s Hall of Fame became an incorporated association in April 1993, and in March 1994 the Museums and Art Galleries of the Northern Territory leased the Old Courthouse to the organisation for five years.
 The National Pioneer Women’s Hall of Fame (NPWHF) first opened permanently to the public in September 1994.

 By 2001, the Old Courthouse had become too small for the museum and posed both exhibition and storage problems.
 The former HM Gaol and Labour Prison Alice Springs, which had been decommissioned in 1996 and saved from demolition by the local community, was offered as a lease to the National Pioneer Women’s Hall of Fame which was accepted in 2004.